 Hurricane kits provide a relatively low-cost way to reinforce small steel structures such as sheds, garages, and workshops.
 A hurricane kit will typically include anchors and metal building straps and plates.
 The studs, trusses, and rafters are secured using these straps, adding strength to the internal structure.
 If the building has windows, these will also require protection such as storm shutters.
 Larger buildings may require more extensive and customized retrofitting.

 What severe weather events may hit the location where you plan to erect a steel building?
-Talk to our engineers about what to consider in your design.
+Talk to our engineers about what to consider in your design and how to make your metal building hurricane resistant.